GivenCingco/packerApplication/README.md

 ![Screenshot 2023-05-29 at 19 06 58](https://github.com/GivenCingco/packerApplication/assets/50238769/01d72413-4823-4680-98cc-de8cf66531ac)

 # Ensuring application is production ready
+1. Went to the `angular.json` file development and changed the *buildOptimizer* to true.
+This option optimises the transpilation of TypeScript to javaScript by removing unused code.
-1. Ran the command below to build the app for production
+2. Ran the command below to build the app for production
 ```
 ng build --configuration production
 ```